ATHLETE OF THE WEEK: Riley Gaudreault taking in senior season on the court

 Q: How important is it for the seniors to show the underclassman what it is all about?

 A: “That is really important, if not the most important part.
-Being a senior, we have to step up and be a leader for the underclass.
+Being seniors, we have to step up and be a leader for the underclass.
 We just have to be the ones to say that we built that program.”

 Q: How long have you been playing basketball?